Scientific Name(s): Chameamelum nobile (L.) All., Matricaria recutita L.

 Medically reviewed by Drugs.com.
 Last updated on Dec 10, 2021.

 Chamomile is used topically in skin and mucous membrane inflammations and skin diseases.
-It can be inhaled for respiratory tract inflammations or irritations; used in baths as irrigation for anogenital inflammation; and used internally for GI spasms and inflammatory diseases.
+It can be inhaled for respiratory tract inflammations or irritations; used in baths as irrigation for anogenital inflammation; and used internally for GI spasms and inflammatory diseases, and applied topically as an analgesic and spasmolytic.
+Preliminary data also indicate potential benefit for maintaining remission of ulcerative colitis, improving glycemic and lipid parameters in type 2 diabetes, and improving adaptive and social functioning in children with autism.
 However, clinical trials supporting any use of chamomile are limited.

-Chamomile has been used as a tea for various conditions and as a topical cream.
-Typical oral doses are 9 to 15 g/day.
+Chamomile has been used as a tea for various conditions and as a topical cream, gel, or oil.
+Typical oral doses are 1.1 to 15 g/day.
 Gargles made from 8 g chamomile flowers in 1,000 mL of water have been used in clinical trials.

 The use of chamomile-containing preparations is contraindicated in persons with hypersensitivity to ragweed pollens.

 Unreferenced adverse reactions have been cited.
 Avoid use during pregnancy.
 No clinical data are available on use during lactation.